enkidevs/curriculum/javascript/react/basics-ii/jsx-spread-attributes.md

 Now the value of `enki.props.content` will be `"other value"`.

-The spread operator is useful for passing in all the props of a component to its children.
+The spread operator is also useful for passing in all the props of a component to its children.
 ```jsx
 function Component(props) {
   return <ChildComponent {...props}>;